Packing List

 |

-I use Smartwool… some folks love Injinji toe-socks and DryMax warm weather socks
+I use Smartwool… some folks prefer Injinji toe-socks and DryMax warm weather socks.
+I bring two pairs, but some get by with just one.)

 |